 The district's instructional program shall include age-appropriate and culturally sensitive child abuse prevention curriculum in grades 7 and/or 8.
-This curriculum shall explain students' right to live free of and suspected child abuse and neglect in accordance with law.
+This curriculum shall explain students' right to live free of abuse, include instruction in the skills and techniques needed to identify unsafe situations and react appropriately and promptly, inform students of available support resources, and teach students how to obtain help and disclose incidents of abuse.